Last Updated on February 23, 2022

 Simply walking through the grocery store can make me feel a little warm under the mask, and the stores are air-conditioned.
 If you are planning on spending a full day at the parks, we highly recommend a small fan.

 There are several styles of small fans, including those that clip to a shirt or wrap around the neck.
-These are great for consistant relief of the elements and are hands free.
+These are great for consistent relief of the elements and are hands-free.

 We suggest a simple stroller fan for the little ones, as they will need fresh air while napping as well.

 Your lungs are taking in as much humidity from the air around you as they would without a mask so it is very important to stay hydrated.
 This includes using chapstick.